Technopy311/50CppProjectIdeas/README.md

 ## Description

-This Repo contains (hopefully) the development of all 50 projects available at "https://www.geeksforgeeks.org/top-50-cpp-project-ideas-for-beginners-advanced/".
+This Repo contains (hopefully) the development all kinds of C++ projects.

-Each project will be available at its corresponding folder, ranked by difficulty and then name, for example:
+Each project will be available at it's corresponding folder, ranked by difficulty and then name, for example:

 Intermediate -> 1-SnakeGame.